 Discrimination in the Job Market in the United States

-Context of the Evaluation:
+Context of the evaluation

-Details of the Intervention:
+Details of the intervention

-Nearly 5,000 résumés were sent in response to over 1,300 newspaper ads for sales, administrative, and clerical jobs in Boston and Chicago.
+Nearly 5,000 resumes were sent in response to over 1,300 newspaper ads for sales, administrative, and clerical jobs in Boston and Chicago.
 Résumés were randomly assigned either a black-sounding name (such as Lakisha Washington or Jamal Jones) or white-sounding name (such as Emily Walsh or Brendan Baker) to imply the applicant's race.Names were chosen according to frequency data obtained from birth certificates of Massachusetts births from 1974 and 1979.
 The validity of the names' "blackness" or "whiteness" was confirmed by surveys in public areas in Chicago.

 Résumés also varied by quality, with higher quality résumés having features such as summer employment experience, school-year employment, volunteering experience, extra computer skills, special honors, or military experience.
 Two high- and two low-quality résumés were sent to each job opening.
 The responses of prospective employers were measured according to a given résumé's ability to elicit a call back or e-mail request for an interview.

-Results and Policy Lessons:
+Results and policy lessons

-Impact on Employment: The results of this study indicate that, all other things being equal, race is still an important factor in the American labor market.
-An African American applicant's race certainly has negative effects on his employment prospects on average.
-Resumes with white-sounding names received 50 percent more callbacks than those with black names.
+Impact on Employment: The results of this study indicate that, all other things being equal, race is still an important factor in the American labor market.A black applicant's race certainly has negative effects on their employment prospects on average.
+Resumes with white-sounding names received 50 percent more callbacks than those with black-sounding names.
 But, regional differences are important to note - for example, in Chicago, employers located in black neighborhoods discriminate less against black applicants.